Vision & Guiding Principles

 score of 85.0

 Note: UDOT Mobility Index is calculated through three performance measures: delay, reliability, and transit ridership.
+The graph is plotted with a non-zero y-axis origin to highlight change.

 Source: Utah Department of Transportation